ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 Not everyone likes the terminal experience when working with Postgres.
 We also have a browser option using [pgAdmin4](https://www.pgadmin.org/download/pgadmin-4-container/).

-To login, the email is `test@example.com` and the password is `SuperSecret.` To change these values you will need to update the `docker-compose.yml` file.
-Simply update the hardcoded environment variables `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` to whatever you want.
+To login, the email is `test@example.com` and the password is `SuperSecret.` If you want to change these values they are located in the docker-compose.yml file.
+Change the environment variables `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` to whatever you want.

 ### Demo